DoctorWkt/pdp7-unix/README.md

 We have a [real PDP-7](http://physics.uoregon.edu/outreach/movies/pdplives/) and [SimH](http://simh.trailing-edge.com/) as target platforms.

+## Running

+You will need the latest version of [simh](http://simh.trailing-edge.com/) built and compiled.
+You can check out simh [here](https://github.com/simh/simh).
+To make the php7 simulator:

+`make pdp7`

+The pdp7 binary will appear in `BIN/pdp7`

 ## Source Tree

 The code in the original scans are (c) Novell who own the rights to the Unix